Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 ![cc26xr1_revision](../images/cc26xr1_revision.png)

 All earlier version are not supported (these are development boards).
-Return this board to the seller immidiately.
+Return this board to the seller immediately.

 ## I read that Zigbee2MQTT has a limit of 20 devices (when using a CC2531), is this true?
 Definitely not!
 Example given: the default Zigbee2MQTT CC2531 firmware indeed supports 20 devices connected **directly** to the coordinator.
 However, by having routers in your network the network size can be extended.
 Probably all AC powered devices e.g. bulbs serve as a router, you can even use another [CC2530/CC2531 as a router](../how_tos/how_to_create_a_cc2530_router.md) (which has a limit of 21 devices).